blackducksoftware/synopsys-detect/README.md

 ## Where can I get the latest release? ##

-Note:  These URLs are for the old Detect, new URLs coming soon.

 *Available from GitHub for Linux by running:*
 bash <(curl -s https://synopsys-sig.github.io/synopsys-detect-scripts/detect.sh)